 If they cannot find work, despite their best efforts, they may recover their lost wages until the time they return to suitable, gainful employment.
 If they return to work, but at a temporarily lower rate, the difference is recoverable.

+This type of claim has a built-in assumption that the injured person has lost wages on a temporary basis, but will, ultimately, return to work in an equivalent capacity.
 The law also recognizes a related claim, that of lost earning capacity.
 In this circumstance, the injured person may return to work, but there is medical, vocational, and economic evidence that the person will never be able to return to, or exceed, their income level prior to the accident.
 This is called a loss of earning capacity claim, and it is a complex claim that must be supported thoroughly by expert testimony.